 T.D.
 Kelsey: Realist, Romantic, and Inspired Sculptor

-by Mindy A. Besaw, John S. Bugas Curator, Whitney Western Art Museum
+By Mindy A. Besaw, Whitney Western Art Museum Curator

 Cody, Wyoming, was one of Sidni Kelsey’s favorite places in the world.
-It is appropriate, then, that the Buffalo Bill Historical Center recently received the Sidni A. Kelsey collection, donated after her death by her loving husband and artist T.D.
+It is appropriate, then, that the Buffalo Bill [Center of the West] recently received the Sidni A. Kelsey collection, donated after her death by her loving husband, artist T.D.
 Kelsey.
-The remarkable gift includes cast number one of 166 sculptures by Kelsey and encompasses the development of his career from early works to major accomplishments.
+The remarkable gift includes cast number one of 166 sculptures by Kelsey, and encompasses the development of his career from early works to major accomplishments.

 T.D.
 Kelsey’s artwork adds an important element to the history of American sculpture and, in particular, western American bronzes.
 His work draws predominately on the western subjects of horses, wildlife, and cowboy life.
 These subjects are rooted in the history of America and, at the same time, support the iconography of the West in contemporary life.

 American sculpture developed to maturity and technical proficiency in less than one hundred years.
 Early efforts in sculpture were awkward imitations of European masters without a unique American voice.
 In the nineteenth century, American artists studied and trained abroad, primarily in France and Italy.
 Artists also traveled to Europe to finish their sculptures because there were no stone quarries or bronze foundries in the United States at the time.
 Despite a slow start, American sculpture did progress.
 According to the National Sculpture Society, after the turn of the twentieth century, American sculpture matured and came to be equal to that of sculpture anywhere.